MicrosoftDocs/visualstudio-docs/docs/extensibility/language-configuration.md

 Using Language Configuration helps with:

 - Synchronous work on user typing
-- Simplicity: Short JSON file with Regex are easier to maintain than complex algorithm
+- Simplicity: Short JSON files with regular expressions are easier to maintain than complex algorithm
 - Portability: Require no or minimal changes between Visual Studio Code and Visual Studio

 Also, Language Configuration files provide an easy way to extend Visual Studio to support some basic refactoring features through an easy-to-read JSON file.